odinepeter/MathematicsQuiz/README.md

 # MathematicsQuiz

-#Mathematics Quiz App is an educational app that quizzes a user about a certain topic of your choice.
+Mathematics Quiz App is an educational app that quizzes a user about a certain topic of Mathematics.

 It is an app that test the user IQ about mathematics.